Get started with the rules engine

 This action allows calculating numeric attribute values, with simple mathematical operations (addition, subtraction, multiplication, and division).

 This action only accepts number, measurement or price collection attributes for both the source and the destination.
+Additionally, a number attribute from a Reference Entity can be used as the source only.

 The action is split into 3 required steps, and 1 optional: